 The VA's system for evaluating physical injuries is extremely complex and allows the VA a number of ways to improperly deny claims and minimize ratings.
-For nearly 20 years, our veterans disability attorneys have helped veterans from across the United States obtain veterans disability benefits for both generalized and localized physical injuries and conditions of all types, including:
+Such injuries and knee, back and neck injuries are very common in veterans but the full disability of these in-service injuries don't show up until many years later.
+For nearly 20 years, our veterans disability attorneys have helped veterans from across the United States obtain veterans disability benefits for physical injuries and conditions of all types, including, among others:

 It's not uncommon for veterans who have serious physical disabilities to become frustrated by the inability to do things they were once able to do and to feel trapped, useless, and even worthless.
 The consequence of these feelings is that they can lead to depression and anxiety.
 If this occurs, a veteran is entitled to service connection and a separate rating for the condition.